AnotherWorldDAO/ApeChain-OPStack-SepoliaL2Testnet/README.md

 This ApeChain Testnet is POC demo of using Optimism's OP Stack.
 The A-Team will carry out further development stated in [AIP-377](https://forum.apecoin.com/t/aip-377-apechain-a-team-research-deploy-manage-apechain/20163)

 ### ApeCoin voting
-ApeCoin holders can still vote when using ApeCoin.
+ApeCoin holders can still vote when using ApeChain (w.
+Snapshot strategies)

 ## APE as gas?
 L2 gas should be ETH, but there are ways to do gas fee reimbursement.